2023 K. Patricia Cross Future Leaders Award

 In each case, the email will contain a request link that will point to a portal where individuals may upload the required documents.
 Please submit only the required documents.

-Nominations undergo a robust multi-phase review process engaging past Cross Award winners and AAC&U staff.
+Nominations undergo a robust multi-phase review process engaging past Cross Awards winners and AAC&U staff.
 Winners are selected based upon their demonstrated commitments to equity, innovations in teaching and learning, and community engagement as integrated components of their graduate work.

-For more information, contact Kathryn Enke at 202.888.4647 or [email protected].
+For more information, contact Kathryn Enke at 202-888-4647 or [email protected].

 Frequently Asked Questions

-The K. Patricia Cross Future Leaders Awards provide financial support for graduate students to attend AAC&U’s Annual Meeting.
-All award recipients are required to attend the meeting.
+The K. Patricia Cross Future Leaders Awards provide financial support

-The awards include travel, lodging, conference registration, and a one-year affiliation with AAC&U, including a subscription to Liberal Education magazine.
+include travel, lodging, meeting registration, and a one-year

 • Each graduate student nominee—or an individual acting on her/his behalf—must complete the Cross Award nomination form to begin the online submission process.
 When this form is submitted, emails will be sent to